Elucidation/nbodyc/README.markdown

 N-body C
 ---

-Straight-forward N-body gravitational simulator in C
+Basic N-body gravitational simulator in C

 To build
 ---